 The most successful companies in the world have been leveraging the knowledge of people able to work with data for many years now.
 This helps them make informed decisions on all kinds of things, whether it’s how to sell more, or how to give more accurate recommendations to clients.

 Of course, it’s not all about profit.
-Data analysis is also a fundamental tool to make cities better, improve quality of life, and overall, being able to turn numbers into insights.
+Data analysis is also a fundamental tool to make better cities, improve quality of life, and overall, being able to turn numbers into insights.
+Data Analytics can be applied to any field where there is available data such as, retail, finance, logistics, healthcare energy and science.

 For the data analysts themselves, the benefits continue.
 Since the job market in the tech sector keeps growing, average salaries are very high, job satisfaction is great, and most importantly, the demand for people with tech skills keeps growing.

-Jobs involving working with data are mostly in the tech side, however, data analysts are not necessarily required to have advanced knowledge of math and statistics, or to be computer scientists.
-Data analysts are comfortable using tech to do the job, and they can learn new skills as needed.
+Jobs involving working with data are mostly in the tech side, however, data analysts are not necessarily required to have very advanced knowledge of math and statistics, or to be computer scientists, although they need a solid based on these disciplines.

 Whether you are looking to find a job in data analytics or data science, you want to learn how to use data to boost your company, or you just want to have powerful skills that will help you whatever you do; learning how to work with data will give you the tools to make more informed decisions, and to get greater results.